Understanding Intrinsic Robustness Using Label Uncertainty: Measuring Concentration with Label Uncertainty Constraints

 \section{Measuring Concentration with Label Uncertainty Constraints}

-This section introduces the proposed method for estimating the concentration of measure with label uncertainty constraints.
-Since directly solving \eqref{eq:opt concentration label uncertainty} requires the knowledge of the underlying input distribution $\mu$ and the ground-truth label distribution function $\eta(\cdot)$, which are usually not available for classification problems, we consider the following empirical counterpart:
+Directly solving \eqref{eq:opt concentration label uncertainty} requires the knowledge of the underlying input distribution $\mu$ and the ground-truth label distribution function $\eta(\cdot)$, which are usually not available for classification problems.
+Thus, we consider the following empirical counterpart of \eqref{eq:opt concentration label uncertainty}:

 where the search space is restricted to some specific collection of subsets $\cG\subseteq\pow{(\cX)}$, $\mu$ is replaced by the empirical distribution $\hat\mu_\cS$ with respect to a set of inputs sampled from $\mu$, and the empirical label distribution $\hat\eta(\bx)$ is considered as an empirical replacement of $\eta(\bx)$ for any given input $\bx\in\cS$.